 This is the last part of the Christmas Tree Hat Scarf Crochet Along which is sponsored by DMC yarns.
 Today’s pattern is all about decorating the Christmas Tree Hat Scarf with ornaments and lights.
 This crochet pattern really is super easy and fun to make.

 During this part you will make lots and lots of ornaments.
 All of my ornaments are the same pattern, but feel free to add additional ones or to change the colors of the ornaments.
 And of course we will also make the star for the top of the Christmas Tree Hat Scarf.

 I really hope you enjoy making this pattern as much as I did creating it.
 It is such a silly idea and fits perfect for anyone who loves Ugly Christmas Sweaters.

-Last week we made the Christmas Tree Hat Scarf itself which you properly notices was very easy to make.
+Last week we made the Christmas Tree Hat Scarf itself which you probably noticed was very easy to make.
 As you can see on the picture below, I added some additional lights that are connected to a battery pack.
 That is completely optional and does not have to be added.

-Be sure you joined my Facebook Group so we can all show of our creations as we make them and when they are finished as well as get help anytime you need it.
+Be sure you join my Facebook Group so we can show off our creations as we make them and when they are finished as well as get help anytime you need it.
 Please also add the pattern to your Ravelry Favorites.

 Add this pattern to your Ravelry Favorites HERE!